-A total of nine Club Members competed with Velocette machines in the VMCC British Historic Racing (BHR) 2018 season, comprising Tony Ainley, Dave Burrell, Tony Green, Sam Page, Oliver Presswood, Sam Rhodes, Keith Riley, Grant Sellars and Kevin Thurston.All these Club Members qualify for the award of the Club’s donation of £40 for each of their collective total of 90 race starts, unsurprisingly slightly down on the record 2017 season of 117 starts.
+A total of ten Club Members competed with Velocette machines in the VMCC British Historic Racing (BHR) 2019 season, comprising Tony Ainley, John Fieldhouse, Tony Green, Nigel Heath, Sam Page, Oliver Presswood, Keith Riley, Grant Sellars, Kevin Thurston and Chris Wickett.All these Club Members qualify for the award of the Club’s donation of £40 for each of their magnificent total of 134 race starts, exceeding the previous record of 117 starts set in 2017.The Club is pleased to provide this funding in recognition of the public profile which our racers provide for the Velocette marque and for the Club and the many services it offers.

 The Dave Allcock Memorial Trophy is awarded on the basis of the highest points gained during the BHR season.
-The 2018 winner by a substantial margin is Tony Green, who campaigned a rigid MAC, racking up a total of 76 points.
+The 2019 winner by the narrowest of margins in a long tussle with Tony Green is Keith Riley, who campaigned his very rapid and reliable MkII KSS, finishing every race he started.

 The Harold Willis Trophy is awarded to the most successful rider of a girder-forked machine who is not the winner of another Club trophy.
-The 2018 winner is Keith Riley, achieving ten podium places aboard his very quick and reliable MkII KSS.
+The 2019 winner is Tony Green, achieving a grand total of twenty-six podium places, including three wins, aboard his rigid MAC.

 Our grateful thanks, as always, to John Hannis for his help in compiling the analysis of the racing results.

-The AGM on 14 April 2019 will include the presentation of the racing trophies and will provide an opportunity to recognise the dedication and achievements of all our racing members for the exposure they provide for the Club and for the Velocette marque.
+The AGM on 29 March 2020 will include the presentation of the racing trophies and will provide an opportunity to recognise the achievements of all our racing members for the exposure they provide for the Club and for the Velocette marque.

 On 30 June 2018, the Executive Committee considered ways of driving down the use of cheques.
 Consideration was given to increasing the cost savings offered by the other payment methods, but whilst the existing discount for Standing Order payments has had some success, it was concluded that fee differentials were unlikely to provide sufficient incentive for the necessary total shift from cheque payments to the use of PayPal, online banking or Standing Orders.